adaltas/node-csv-docs/src/documents/generate/index.html.md

 [![Build Status](https://secure.travis-ci.org/adaltas/node-csv-generate.png)][travis-csv-generate]

 This package provides a flexible generator of CSV strings and Javascript objects implementing the Node.js `stream.Readable` API.
+It may be used to generate random or user driven data.

 Source code for this project is available on [GitHub][generate].